Tweet (singer)

-Charlene Keys (born January 21, 1971), better known by the stage name Tweet, is an American singer-songwriter.
+Charlene Keys (born January 21, 1971), better known by her stage name Tweet, is an American singer and songwriter.

 Career

 Early career

-In the early nineties, Tweet joined the female trio Sugah, leaving her daughter with her parents in Panama City, Florida.
-Sugah was composed of Tweet, Susan Weems, and Rolita White, and was a part of Devante Swing's Swing Mob collective.
+In the early 1990s, Tweet joined the female trio Sugah, leaving her daughter with her parents in Panama City, Florida.
+Sugah was composed of Tweet, Susan Weems, and Rolita White; the group was a part of Devante Swing's Swing Mob collective.
 While there, she met Missy "Misdemeanor" Elliott, with whom she formed a close friendship.
 Around 1999, Tweet returned to her parents' home in Panama City.

-In 2001, Tweet was featured on Timbaland's solo album, Tim's Bio: Life from da Bassment.
-The same year, Elliott released her platinum-selling third album, Miss E...
-So Addictive, with Tweet featuring on one track and providing background vocals to another four.
-Tweet also contributed background vocals to Ja Rule's Pain Is Love, Bubba Sparxxx's Dark Days, Bright Nights, Timbaland and Magoo's Indecent Proposal, and Petey Pablo's Diary of a Sinner: 1st Entry.
+In 2001, Tweet was featured on Missy Elliott's platinum-selling third album, Miss E...
+So Addictive, with her featuring on one track and providing background vocals to another four.
+She also contributed background vocals to Ja Rule's Pain Is Love, Bubba Sparxxx's Dark Days, Bright Nights, Timbaland and Magoo's Indecent Proposal, and Petey Pablo's Diary of a Sinner: 1st Entry.